allvpv/partclone-nbd/README.md

 ## What is partclone-nbd?
 Partclone-nbd aims to be a smart and fast tool, which allows you to browse clonezilla images without restoring it.

-Currently at beta state, because it lacks on signal support.
-When you hit Ctrl-C, partclone-nbd behaves like after KILL signal.

 ## Installing
 ```
  $ cmake CMakeLists.txt